 Filet Mignon is a cut of beef from the smaller end of the tenderloin.
 It can refer to many types of animals but most often is referring to beef or pork.
 It costs more because it is the most tender cut of beef and of the highest quality.
 The availability of the meat is, also, quite limited.

 For parties larger than 4 people (yes, I consider 4 people a party so there’s always a bash going on in my house!), my go to is a beef tenderloin roast or a larger prime rib roast that can feed a crowd without breaking a sweat.
 But for more intimate dinners, I love to make my Filet Mignon in cast iron skillet.
-It’s simple, quick and easy to clean up.
+It’s simple, quick, easy to clean up and perfect with a side of this scalloped potatoes recipe.

 Filet Mignon in a cast iron skillet with pan juices being spooned over a steak.